 After graduating from West Point, Grant served bravely in the Mexican-American War, winning his superior officers’ approval for distinguished bravery under fire and reaching the rank of a captain.

-He resigned from the army on July 31, 1854, and retired to a farm near St. Louis, Missouri.
+On July 31, 1854, he resigned from the army and retired to a farm near St. Louis, Missouri.
 He then worked as a farmer, a real estate agent, and a bill collector before moving to Galena, Illinois.
 There, he worked for his father and brother in a leather shop.

-When Fort Sumter, South Carolina, was fired on by the Confederates, he said to a friend: “The government educated me for the army.
+When Fort Sumter, South Carolina, was fired on by the Confederates, he told a friend: “The government educated me for the army.
 What I am, I owe to my country.
-I have served her through one war, and, live or die, will serve her through this.”
-He raised a company of volunteers and tendered his services to the Governor of Illinois, who made him adjutant-general of the State.
-He rendered efficient services in this position and was then made a colonel of a regiment on June 15, 1861.
+I have served her through one war and, live or die, will serve her through this.”
+He raised a company of volunteers and tendered his services to the Governor of Illinois, who made him adjutant-general.
+He rendered efficient services in this position and was then made a regiment colonel on June 15, 1861.
 In August of the same year, he was made a brigadier-general, sent to the front, and had several Western Theater successes.
 In December 1861, he was appointed the commander of the department of Cairo, Illinois.
-He captured Fort Henry, on the Tennessee River, and then Fort Donelson, on the Cumberland River in Tennessee, acting in connection with the Union gunboats.
-Both of them were brilliant affairs, and Grant was made a major-general.
+He captured Fort Henry on the Tennessee River and then Fort Donelson on the Cumberland River in Tennessee, acting in connection with the Union gunboats.
+Both of them were brilliant affairs, and Grant was made a major general.

 Grant’s success and war-hero status propelled him to the White House in 1868 when he was elected as the 18th president.
 However, his two terms were some of the rockiest in American History.
 As a soldier, Grant had been superb; as a statesman, he did not fare nearly as well.

-In his treatment of the South, for example, Grant was changed by his radical Republican associates.
+For example, in his treatment of the South, Grant was changed by his radical Republican associates.
 In a visit to the Southern states, a few months after the close of the war, he wrote that “the mass of thinking men of the South accepted in good faith” the outcome of the struggle.
 Yet, as Act, and constantly furnished troops to keep the carpetbag and scalawag officials in power in the South, to provide Republican votes for congressmen and presidential electors.

 Large contracts for supplies of food, clothing, ammunition, and equipment had to be filled on short notice, and men grew rich in fraudulent deeds.
 Our state legislatures and municipal governments fell into the hands of corrupt “rings,” and corruption reached the state’s highest offices.
 Secretary of War William Belknap resigned to escape impeachment for sharing the graft from the dishonest management of army posts in the West.